Ancient History / Post-Guptan Era

-- In 643AD, he conducted a religious Assembly at Kannauj known as Kannauj Assembly which was attended by people of all religions.
+- At Kannauj, the capital of Harshavardhana, he conducted a religious assembly in 643AD, known as Kannauj Assembly that was attended by people of all religions.
 It was a kind

 of Parliament of religions.
-For it, one of the Chinese travellers, Hiuen Tsang was the president.
+For this assembly, Hiuen Tsang, the Chinese traveller during Harshavardhana's rule, was the president.

-- He was initially a Shaivite and later took Mahayana Buddhism under influence of Hiuen Tsang.
+- Harshavardhana was initially a Shaivite and later took Mahayana Buddhism under the influence of Hiuen Tsang.